miso-lims/miso-lims/docs/user_manual/sequencer_runs.md

 {% assign sub = sub | plus: 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Setting Partition QCs" %}

+Partition QCs answer two questions about a sequenced partition:

+* Does this partition count towards order fulfillment?
+* Should downstream analysis be run on this partition?

+To set partition QCs, a sequencing container must first be added to the run.
+In the Partitions list, select the partitions for which you wish to set QCs, then click the "Set QC" button in the toolbar at the top of the list.
+Note that the Partitions list will be labelled differently depending on the platform of the run.
+In the dialog that appears, select a QC value.
+The effects of the selection are displayed in parenthesis.
+The Partitions list will be updated to reflect your selection.

+{% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="External Links" %}

 If you have a web resource that includes pages for each of your runs, and the URL for those are predictable based on